-Liver biopsy samples should be collected if feasible at Screening and Week 48 as indicated in Table 1.
+Liver biopsy samples should be collected if feasible at Screening, and Week 48 per Table 1.
+An optional liver biopsy sample should be collected at Week 192 (or Week 216, if Week 192 is not possible) if the patient has provided their separate and specific consent as indicated in Table 1.
 If baseline liver biopsy samples are not available (were not provided to central laboratory or were considered as non-evaluable by central laboratory) subsequent liver biopsies should not be performed.